18 May 2026

 Relocating in retirement

-Whether we imagine ourselves travelling the world, helping out with grandchildren or learning new hobbies, it’s fair to say that no two retirement plans are the same.
+People imagine different retirement paths.
+Some travel the world.
+Others help with grandchildren or start new hobbies.
+No two retirement plans are the same.
 You only live once, and for many people, retirement is an opportunity to explore pastures new.

 19% told us that they plan to relocate in the UK when they retire and 17% want to move abroad, while 64% will stay put.
 It was Londoners who were the most keen to relocate in retirement, with 46% planning to leave the city.